Sammaye/mongoglue/README.md

     $model->search(array('title', 'description'), 'sammaye', array('user_id' => new MongoId()));

 Whereby I use the `user_id` to actually limit the query.

+## Aggregation Framework

+Mongoglue does not support the aggregation framework as such (aggregation and active record never goes well together) but it does have a helper with which to do aggregation on the model:

+	$model->aggregate(array(//whatever))

+It is basically a helper that ppoints directly to the drivers own `aggregate` function so it works exactly the same.

 ## Write Concern